New York State

 Pyramid Model

-The Council on Children and Family leads the statewide implementation of the Pyramid Model, with guidance from the Pyramid Model Statewide Leadership Team, composed of cross-sector experts in the early childhood field.
+The NYS Council on Children and Families spearheaded the statewide implementation and expansion of the Pyramid Model.
+With guidance from the Pyramid Model Statewide Leadership team, composed of experts in the field, the model provides evidence-based framework proven to be an effective approach to building social emotional skills.

-Pyramid Model Overview
+Overview

-Pyramid Model in Early Learning Settings
+NYS Pyramid Model in Early Learning Settings

 The Pyramid Model uses a graduated approach to support social and emotional development.
 It focuses on an effective workforce, universal practices for all children, targeted supports for those at risk, and individualized interventions for those with persistent challenges.
 This model is implemented across early childhood settings and fosters positive social-emotional skills and prevents challenging behaviors.